FelSiq/antiderivative-solution-insertion-on-images/symbol-recognition/README.md

 Lastly, the trained chosen model is frozen and copied to the Antideriv module.

 ## Data source
-I do not own the used dataset.
-The data was retireved from "[Handwritten math symbols dataset](https://www.kaggle.com/xainano/handwrittenmathsymbols)."
+I do not own the used datasets.

+The data was retireved both from "[Handwritten math symbols dataset](https://www.kaggle.com/xainano/handwrittenmathsymbols)" and from "[HASYv2 - Handwritten Symbol database](https://zenodo.org/record/259444#.XQxXsiZrzeQ)."